 This course provides fundamental knowledge relating to the field of fire prevention.
-Topics include: history and philosophy of fire 3-0-3prevention; organization and operation of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education and fire investigations.
+Topics include: history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education and fire investigations.